learn-co-curriculum/dsc-intro-to-css/README.md

 When defining the presentation layer (CSS), here are the questions to ask
 yourself:

-* Do I want the header menu to be stationary, or does it scroll with the browser window?
+* Do I want the header menu to be stationary or do I want it to scroll with the browser window?
 * How do I want the content to display inside of a container?
 For example, does it fill the whole area, edge-to-edge?
 Is there white space around the content and/or the container?